jake-g00dwin/seecube_sdk_python_wrapper/jetson_instructions.md

 In order to run the example program you will want to place or execute your script from the same directory as both the py_seecube file and the SeeCubed file(s).

-You can copy all three files to their own directory using the `cp` or copy command.
+You can copy both files to their own directory using the `cp` or copy command.

 If you have a `data` folder containing camera information from the platform